The-3Labs-Team/potatoshield/README.md

 <script type="module" defer src="your-potato-random-file.js"></script>
 ```

-This can be easily detected by adblocker lists, so it is not recommended.
+This can be easily detected manually by users, so it is not recommended.

+### 4. Use the CDN (not recommended)

 > 💡 Why not using CDN?
 Because adblockers can easily block the CDN URL.
-You can host the file on your own server and randomize the name to avoid detection.
+You can host the file on your own server and randomize the name to avoid detection (see above).
 Remember to rotate the file name every week or so, or Adblock users (and lists) will be able to block it.

-### 4. Use the CDN (not recommended)

 You can use the CDN to import the script in your layout:

 ```html
 <script src="https://cdn.jsdelivr.net/gh/The-3Labs-Team/potatoshield@main/dist/potatoshield.min.ob.js"></script>
 ```

-This can be easily detected by adblocker lists, so it is not recommended.

 ## Make it undetectable